flodlan/Lab-Wiki/documents/sci-communic/creating-figures.md

 ---

 ## Creating Figures
-Eye-catching figures and fonts do not onlu facilitate communication but imrpove the experience of listening to a presentation or reading a paper!
+Eye-catching figures and fonts do not only facilitate communication but improve the experience of listening to a presentation or reading a paper!
 Mastering the skill of creating visually appealing figures directly from your code editor (Python, MatLab, R) not only saves you time but also promotes reproducibility in your analyses!

 ### Generating Figures
 Various resources are available for learning how to create figures from your data.
 Below, we'll highlight those tailored to the three main programs used by lab members: **Python, R, and Matlab**. (note: _if you are new to programming, check the [Technical Help](./technical_help.md) section, we highlight resources to learn how to code_)

-Nonetheless, there are notions that are important to keep in mind regardless of the software used for your analyses.
-[Here](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003833) is a concise paper with ten important considerations to keep in mind when generating figures.
+Importantly, there are  notions that you should always keep in mind regardless of the specific software being used for generating figures.
+In [this paper]((https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003833)), their authors highlight ten fundamental considerations when creating figures for scientific communication.

 **MatLab Resources**